GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/quickstart.md

 # provide a name for the Service Account that will created for use by Anthos on Bare Metal
 export SERVICE_ACCOUNT="abm-gcr"

-# set the Anthos on Bare Metal version to use
+# set the Anthos on Bare Metal version to use; for versions <1.8.2 see note below
-export ABM_VERSION="1.8.0"
+export ABM_VERSION="1.8.4"

 # set the Anthos on Bare Metal version to use
 export ABM_CLUSTER_NAME="abm-on-openstack"